Land-based greenhouse gas emissions and removals

 How this indicator was calculated

-Note: Natural disturbances refer to emissions and removals related to wildfires and large forest insect infestations.
-Human activities refer to emissions and removals from managed lands (such as settlements, forested lands, agricultural land and wetlands) as well as emissions from harvested wood products.
+Note: Natural disturbances refer to emissions and removals related to wildfires and large insect infestations of the forest.
+Human activities refer to emissions and removals from managed lands (such as settlements, forested lands, agricultural land and wetlands) as well as transfers to harvested wood products.
 For more information, see the section on emissions and removals from human activities.
-Data are accurate to 2 significant figures in accordance with Part III Annex 8 of the National Inventory Report.
-Net exchange is calculated by subtracting removals from emissions.

 Human activities